lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 To me, the appeal of static typing is evident when it comes to editing.
 Here's what I use right now:

-- IntelliJ for Java and Kotlin
+- IntelliJ for Java and Kotlin.
-- VS code for TypeScript and Go
+- VS code for TypeScript and Go.

 Both IntelliJ and VS code are _spectacular_ tools.
 They excel at every aspect of every-day programming.
 Be that editing, renaming, refactoring, debugging,